-Deliciously Ella Every Day, is the title of healthy eating diva, Ella Woodwards latest cookbook.
+Deliciously Ella Every Day is the title of healthy eating diva, Ella Woodwards latest cookbook and the author this delicious Black Bean Burger Recipe.
 Ella was diagnosed with Postural Tachycardia Syndrome in 2011.
 She was bedridden 95% of the time and was not responding to medication.
-The 22-year-old overcame the illness by adopted a mostly vegan diet and changing her lifestyle completely.
+The 22-year-old overcame the illness by adopting a mostly vegan diet and changing her lifestyle completely.

 Ella also gave up gluten, dairy, refined sugars, processed foods, and additives.
 Four years on, she has her life back.
 Ella has shared the journey in her successful blog Deliciously Ella.